j-fenn/j-fenn/README.md

 ## Jack Fenn

 M.S. in AI & Computational Drug Discovery and Development, UCSF.
-Biochemist by training, now working on evaluation and benchmarking for ML in drug discovery — mostly on the question of whether a reported number measures what it claims to.
+Biochemist by training, now working on evaluation and benchmarking for ML in drug discovery.

 Currently ML Bioengineer at Varosync.
 Previously Shoichet Lab and Bivona Lab at UCSF.